 I was SO upset that the last piece was snagged by my husband (I hid it in the fridge to enjoy the next day).

-And with all of that said here is the recipe…..oh yeah, you can make this with other pie fillings too which I plan to do in the near future and share those but if you prefer another fruit then go for it!!
+Oh yeah, you can make this with other pie fillings too.
+When to do in this in the near future I will share those, but if you prefer another fruit then go for it!!

 This is what you’ll need to make our easy apple pie bread pudding recipe